fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 # Adding Node Identification Object by Intermediate Nodes {#nat}

-An IP/ICMP translators MAY use this extension when translating an ICMP message listed above to include the pre-translation source address of a packet.
+An IP/ICMP translator MAY use this extension when translating an ICMP message listed above to include the pre-translation source address of a packet.
 When doing so, it MUST include the IP Address Sub-Object.